 Inventing tomorrow’s farms

-In labs across Virginia Tech, researchers are building on a rich history of agriculture and engineering that saw the university as the first east of the Mississippi to provide an agricultural engineering curriculum, beginning officially in 1920.
+In labs across Virginia Tech, researchers are building on a rich history of agriculture and engineering dating back to 1920, when the university became the first east of the Mississippi to provide an agricultural engineering curriculum.

 In mechanical engineering professor Tomonari Furukawa's lab, students run a ground vehicle into an artificial vineyard that serves as a test site for the robot, which aims to assist in the harvesting of table grapes.
 (Video by Erica Corder)